 If a person dies without a will, they will also not have the option of disinheriting any of their surviving heirs, whereas with a will, they could have made their desire to disinherit a close relation explicit.
 Likewise, intestate succession cannot generally be contested since it is written into the law.

 While there are certain instances in which the court may set aside intestate succession laws (e.g., if the court finds that an heir who stands to inherit under intestate succession perpetrated elder financial abuse against the decedent), it is rare for it to do so.
-Wills and trusts, on the other hand, can be contested if the document meets one or more grounds for contesting a will or trust
+Wills and trusts, on the other hand, can be contested if the documents meet one or more grounds for contesting a will or trust.

-If a person dies without a will in California and you end up being the administrator, the process can seem complex and time-consuming.
-It’s crucial to remember that you don’t have to embark on the probate journey alone: The professionals at Keystone Law can guide you, making it much easier and less stressful.
+When a person dies without a will in California, the process that ensues can be time-consuming and complex, especially if you are administrator of the decedent’s estate.
+Remember, you don’t have to embark on the probate journey alone: The professionals at Keystone Law can guide you.

 If you have questions or are ready to hire an experienced probate attorney, we invite you to schedule a free consultation.
-Our team at Keystone is ready to help with your legal concerns.
+Our team is ready to help with your legal concerns.